Map stores

 and its member properties with DataMemberAttribute

 .
-One problem might be that the use of these properties does not match the desired behavior when an object instance is saved in the Dynamic Data Store.
+One problem might be that using these properties does not match the desired behavior when an object instance is saved in the Dynamic Data Store.
 In these cases, you can also add the EPiServerDataContractAttribute

 to the class definition and EPiServerDataMemberAttribute